Bob Tallman

-Bob Tallman born Robert Matthew Tallman (born October 25, 1947) is a ProRodeo Hall of Fame American rodeo announcer.
+Robert Matthew Tallman (born October 25, 1947) is an American professional rodeo announcer.
 He is known as "the voice of professional rodeo".

 Life

-Bob Tallman was born Robert Matthew Tallman on October 25, 1947, in Orovada, Nevada to rancher John B. Tallman and his wife Irene Capelli.
+Bob Tallman was born Robert Matthew Tallman on October 25, 1947, in Orovada, Nevada, to rancher John B. Tallman and his wife Irene Capelli.
 Tallman and his sister, Maryanne, grew up on the family's Willow Creek cattle ranch, near Orovada.
-The Tallmans moved into Winnemucca when Bob was 10 years old.
+The Tallmans moved to Winnemucca when Bob was 10 years old.
 He tried football in high school, but it did not work out athletically.
 He had a natural talent for golf, but he loved rodeo more, and he could rope.
 He gained some experience roping in high school and in 4-H. He went to California Polytechnic State University in San Luis Obispo, California.
 He was there to rope, but he cared more about spending time with his friends.
 He did try to ride bucking horses, but was advised by the Canadian bull rider Bob Robinson, "find something else".
 He attended a rodeo in Fallon, Nevada, circa 1969 where he roped calves.
-He told the stock contractor that the announcer was, "pitiful".
+He told the stock contractor that the announcer was "pitiful".
 The contractor told him to do it when he was done roping.
 Tallman did and was paid $100 a performance.

 Career

-Tallman has announced more than 15,000 rodeo performances in the U.S., Mexico, Canada, Australia and New Zealand.
+Tallman has announced more than 15,000 rodeo performances in the United States, Canada, Mexico, Australia and New Zealand.